Artsakh–United States relations: History

 In an annual Country Reports on Human Rights Practices from 2006, released on March 6, 2007, by the United States State Department stated "Armenia continues to occupy the Azerbaijani territory of Nagorno-Karabakh and seven surrounding Azerbaijani territories.
 During the year incidents along the militarized line of contact separating the sides again resulted in numerous casualties on both sides".

 After the 2015 Nagorno-Karabakh parliamentary election the United States refused to recognize the legitimacy of the results.
 Jeff Rathke, the then-State Department acting spokesman stated, "The United States does not recognize Nagorno-Karabakh as an independent sovereign state, and accordingly, we will not accept the results of the elections on 3 May."

 Artsakh government officials regularly maintain contact with members of the United States Congress.
-On March 14, 2018, then-President of Artsakh Bako Sahakyan visited Washington, D.C., and met with Congressmen and Senators, including members of the foreign relations committee, discussing the settlement of the Karabakh conflict.
-A reception was organized celebrating the thirty anniversary of the Artsakh Movement.
+On March 14, 2018, the then-President of Artsakh Bako Sahakyan visited Washington, D.C., and met with Congressmen and Senators, including members of the foreign relations committee, to discuss the settlement of the Karabakh conflict.
+A reception was organized celebrating the thirtyth anniversary of the Artsakh Movement.
 President Sahakyan awarded a group of Congressmen and Senators with state honors for contributing to the development of Artsakh-American relations and for supporting Artsakh.

 In October 2019, the Foreign Minister of Artsakh noted that the authorities of the Republic attach great importance to the relations between Artsakh and the United States at various levels.
-The Minister also stated his appreciation of the United States for financial aid and support for the peaceful resolution of the conflict, and hoped for further developing cooperation during a meeting with US Congress members.
+The Minister also stated his appreciation of the United States for financial aid and support for the peaceful resolution of the conflict and hoped for further developing cooperation during a meeting with US Congress members.

 Three resolutions have been introduced in the United States House of Representatives, one in 2018, one in 2019, and one in 2020, affirming support for supporting visits and communication on all levels of government in the United States between officials of Artsakh and the executive and legislative branches of the United States, representatives of state and local governments, and representatives of American civil society.
 The resolutions also call for the full and direct participation of the Republic of Artsakh in negotiations regarding its future.
 However, no action has been taken on these resolutions.

+In response to the 2023 Artsakhian presidential election the United States refused to recognize the legitimacy of the results.
+Spokesperson for the State Department Matthew Miller stated, "As we have said in the past, we do not recognize Nagorno-Karabakh as an independent and sovereign state and therefore we do not recognize the results of those so-called presidential elections that were announced over the last few days".